nyu-software-engineering/full-mern-stack-web-app/README.md

 ### Get the code

+1. Fork this repository
-1. Clone this repository to your local machine
+1. Clone your fork of this repository to your local machine
-2. Navigate into the project directory
+1. Navigate into the project directory

 ### Build and launch the back end